CommonWealthRobotics/bowler-intellij/design.md

 - The IDE must present a simplified view of Git and GitHub to the user.
   - The user must be able to commit and push their changes from one simplified modal interface.
-  - The user must be able to commit and push their changes in a dev to a fork from one simplified modal interface. !
-RFC: Do we want this?
-It seems overkill because I expect that only intermediate to advanced users will dev things.

 ### Interface with the Kernel

 - The kernel daemon must be started and connected to (if not already connected) when the user loads a project.
+  - When the kernel is connected, the plugin should load the display daemon and connect the kernel to it.
 - If the kernel daemon becomes unresponsive, it must be restarted.
-- If the project is closed, the kernel daemon must be killed.
+- If the project is closed, the kernel and display daemons must be killed.
   - There must be a graceful shutdown method that is tried first.
 If that fails, the process must be killed by the OS.
 - If the kernel needs credentials, the IDE automatically gives the user's credentials.
   - The user can disable handling this automatically.

-### Miscellaneous
+### Installing and Updating

+- Installing and updating the plugin is handled through the plugin marketplace
+- The plugin needs to be able to download ZGC and check for ZGC updates.
+- The plugin needs to be able to check for kernel and display updates
+  - If an update is available, then the plugin must ask the user if they want to update.
+This modal dialog should present the current and new versions to the user.
+  - If the kernel is not remote, then it needs to download the new version and give the file path to the kernel so that it can update and restart itself.
+    - This workflow should also be used for updating the display.
+The kernel and the display should use the same updater bootstrap library.
+  - If the kernel is remote, then it needs to use the gRPC call to send the Jar over to the embedded computer and have it update and restart the kernel.
 - Single install: the user only installs an IntelliJ plugin.
 All other dependencies (including platform-specific artifacts) must be bundled inside the plugin Jar and self-extracted at runtime.

+### Miscellaneous

 - Progress updates for long-running kernel operations.
   - For example, when the kernel starts cloning a repo, the user should see a progress bar that indicated when the clone is in progress.
 - Warnings for poor Git behavior.